Jaguar Primary School Challenge – Regional Finals

 Unfortunately, Perry Hall School didn’t make it into the national finals.
 However, they did win the Pit Display and Portfolio award.
 A big congratulations and a brilliant first year at the F1 in Schools challenge.

 To wrap up

-The Jaguar Land Rover team have set up an amazing project that really pushes the children into new areas of learning.
-It also gives them a glimpse of real world experience by putting them in teams with pupils they hadn’t really spoken to before, enabling them to build bridges and even bring some of the shyer children out of their shell.
+The Jaguar Land Rover team has set up a fantastic project that pushes the children into new learning areas and a glimpse of real-world experience.
+Putting them in groups with other children they hadn’t spoken to before brought some of the shyer children out of their shell.

 We want to say thank you to Perry Hall School, especially Danielle, for allowing us to be involved in such a fantastic project.

 Also, thank you to Mrs Mees for inviting us down to the regional finals, and last but not least, the Jaguar Land Rover team for their hospitality.

 For more information on F1 In Schools project, visit here https://en.wikipedia.org/wiki/F1_in_Schools